Dynamic Ecological System Measures: Methods

 The time derivatives of the transfer flows and storages involved in the formulations above, $\dot{\tau}^\texttt{t}_{i j}(t)$ and $\dot{x}^\texttt{t}_{i j}(t)$, measure the rate of change of the composite transfer flows and storages at time $t$.
 Similarly, $\dot{\check{\sigma}}^{\tau}(t)$ and $\dot{\sigma}^{x}(t)$ are the rate of change of the total system throughflow and storage at time $t$, respectively.

 The system efficiencies and stress have the potential to play the role in ecological systems of heart rate graphs in examining the human body, as they can detect system disturbances and abnormalities.
-The rapid unusual fluctuations in the graphs of these functions indicate an excess amount of input into the system as presented in Examples~\ref{ex:hallam} and~\ref{ex:disc}.
-Consequently, the system efficiencies and stress can be used as ecological indicators to monitor ecosystems for environmental impacts and, therefore, may prove useful for environmental assessment and management.
+Rapid unusual fluctuations in the graphs of these functions indicate an excess amount of input into the system, as presented componentwise for certain intercompartmental flows in Case studies~\ref{ex:hallam} and~\ref{ex:disc}.
+Consequently, the system efficiencies and stress can dynamically quantify the \textit{system resilience} (restoration time) and \textit{resistance}.
+The maximum \textit{period of the fluctuations} in the \texttt{diact} system efficiencies can be used as a measure for the system resilience.
+The maximum \textit{amplitude} of the system stress can then be used as a measure for the system resistance--the smaller this amplitude, the more resistant to the impulses the system.
+Note that the system resilience has unit of time $[\rm{t}]$, and the system resistance is dimensionless.
+These measures can be used as ecological indicators to monitor ecosystems for environmental impacts and, therefore, may prove useful for environmental assessment and management.

 The local and average, flow- and storage-based, {\em simple} and {\em composite} $\texttt{diac}$ {\em effect measures}, {\em indices}, and {\em system efficiencies} for all $\texttt{diac}$ interaction types can be formulated similar to their transfer counterparts, by substituting the corresponding $\texttt{diac}$ flows and storages for the transfer flows and storages in all equations above.
 We use a tilde notation over the simple versions of the vector and matrix quantities.
-As examples, the flow-based {\em simple cycling} and {\em composite indirect effect indices} induced by environmental inputs become
+As examples, the flow-based {\em simple cycling} and {\em composite indirect effect indices} induced by environmental inputs can be written as follows: